 I delivered a fully operational Death Star, which passed all user acceptance tests.
 It is true that the delivery was delayed and I put this down to the project management techniques employed in the early stages.
 Towards the end of the project I took a much more hands on role implementing a more iterative and incremental approach to delivery.
-In doing it was possible to gain rapid feedback and ensure that value to the customer was maximized.
+In doing so it was possible to gain rapid feedback and ensure that value to the customer was maximised.
 Furthermore I made some tough decisions over poor performing members of the management team, introducing them to my ‘claw of death’.

 I consider this objective complete, though note that following the destruction of the Death Star, we may need to build a new one.

 I agree that a functional Death Star was delivered.
 I am pleased that I was able to set a vision and direction and that the manifestation of that vision became a reality.
 I am also very pleased with the aesthetics, it almost looked like a real Moon.